-Some other options used with the tuptime tool as follows:
+Some other options used with the tuptime tool are as follows:

 - To print the system kernel version in the output, use the

-- To register a gracefully system shutdown, use the
+- To register a graceful system shutdown, use the

 --gracefullyoption.
 It allows you to know whether the system shutdown was good or bad.